levibostian/Trent/README.md

 # Trent

 Run and debug bash commands on Travis-CI much easier.
+Make writing commands to run on your CI not painful.

 ...Yes, Trent is open to working with more then Travis-CI.
 At this time, Travis is what I use so it's what's supported.
 Make a pull request to add more.